-Office of the Planning Council is under the Office of the Vice-Chancellor of Tribhuvan University (TU).
+Office of the Planning Directorate is under the Office of the Vice-Chancellor of Tribhuvan University (TU).
 It is also the Secretariat of TU Planning Council where planning chief serves as member- secretary.
-The planning council performs preparing short and long term plans, developing annual programmes and evaluating implementations of the programmes.
+The planning council performs preparing short and long term plans, developing annual programs and evaluating implementations of the programmes.
 The main responsibilities of the Office of the Planning Council include:

 TU offers a large number of diverse undergraduate (Bachelor) and graduate (Master, M. Phil. and Ph.D) programmes through five technical institutes, four faculties and 60 constituent campuses.
 TU also extends its academic programmes through the affiliated campuses.
 There are 180 undergraduate and 100 graduate programmes along with 1,079 and 1,000 courses, respectively in TU.

 There are 60 constituent and 1,084 affiliated cam- puses throughout the country covering 74 districts.
 A large number of constituent and affiliated cam- puses (about one-half) are located in central devel- opment region and only a few (less than one-tenth) are located in far-western development region.Constituent and Affiliated Campuses

 |Central Development Region||28||515|

 A total of 436,781 students are enrolled in the constituent and affi campuses under TU in the academic year of 2071/072 and out of them 169,865 students are enrolled in the constituent campuses and the remaining (266,916) are in the affi campuses.
 Overall, 44 per cent of students in Tribhuvan University are female in the academic year of 2071/072.Of the total students, 85 per cent and 15 per cent is enrolled in non technical and technical education, respectively.
 It shows that the number of students pursuing technical education in Nepal is relatively low compared to developed countries.